Find out more about how we are performing against our strict environmental standards

 Annual HWRC Satisfaction Survey

 Every year we conduct a customer satisfaction survey at Household Waste Recycling Centres to ensure our services are of the highest possible standard and identify areas for improvement.
-Download our latest report:
+The results taken from residents who visited between April 2020 and March 2021 are detailed below:

 Visitors noted there was better layout and improved organisation